m-lab/uuid-annotator/README.md

 ## Performance

-This service will depend on tcp-info's UUID notification service, but no service should depend on the annotator.
+This service will depend on tcp-info's UUID notification service, but no local service should depend on the annotator.
 As such, we do not need to worry about the annotator slowing down an integrated service, we only need to worry about the annotator keeping up with the creation rate of TCP connections.
 We do not anticipate that being too difficult.

 ## Availability